nicoloddo/x-tree-search/README.md

 To install the basic x-tree-search package:

-1. Install PyTorch by following the official installation instructions at [pytorch.org](https://pytorch.org/).
-Choose the appropriate version for your operating system, package manager, and compute platform.

-2. Install the required dependencies:
+1. Install the required dependencies:
+On Windows, open the requirements.txt file and comment the lines indicated in the comment before doing this.

 ```bash
 pip install -r requirements.txt
 ```

+2. If you are on Windows, you commented out torch and open_spiel.
+Install PyTorch by following the official installation instructions at [pytorch.org](https://pytorch.org/).
+Choose the appropriate version for your operating system, package manager, and compute platform.

 ### Graphviz Installation